Jamie Theakston: Television

-On television, after presenting The O Zone with Jayne Middlemiss, he has most notably hosted Top of the Pops (1998–2003), Live & Kicking (1996–1999) and The Priory.
-The latter two shows he co-presented alongside Zoë Ball.
+On television, Theakston presented The O Zone with Jayne Middlemiss from 1995 to 2000.
+He most notably hosted 99 episodes of Top of the Pops from 1998 to 2003, the most number of Top of the Pops episodes in the 1990s.

+He co-presented both Live & Kicking (1996–1999) and The Priory alongside Zoe Ball.
 Theakston featured beside Zoë Ball once again in Channel 5's Britain's Best Brain series, which aired in October 2009.

 He has also hosted a number of other shows, including the Channel 4 reality TV show The Games alongside Kirsty Gallacher; game show, Beg Borrow or Steal (2004); prime-time Saturday night show The People's Quiz; Channel 4's The Search; and ITV Saturday night show With A Little Help From My Friends.
 From July–August 2013, Theakston and Emma Bunton presented ITV's This Morning Summer on Friday mornings.

 Theakston's other presenting work includes fronting the Glastonbury Festival coverage for the BBC, the Oscars, the Grammys, A Question of Pop, UK Music Hall of Fame and Guinness World Records.
 He narrated all episodes of Traffic Cops and its spin-off show Motorway Cops, and since 2015 has narrated episodes of Caught on Camera.

 He also played himself in the mock-interview series Rock Profile in which he interviewed "celebrities" impersonated by Matt Lucas and David Walliams, and in the episode "Video Killed the Radio Star" of the TV series FM in March 2009.

 Acting

 As an actor, Theakston has appeared in shows such as Agatha Christie's Marple and Little Britain.
 Theakston has acted with Amanda Holden in Mad About Alice (2004) and worked with Adam Faith on the series Murder in Mind in 2003, shortly before Faith's death.
-He has also starred in the West End in the plays 'Art' and Home and Beauty at the Lyric Theatre, Shaftesbury Avenue.
+He has also starred in the West End in the plays Art and Home and Beauty at the Lyric Theatre, Shaftesbury Avenue.
 In 2004, he appeared in Agatha Christie's Miss Marple: Body in the Library.

 Personal life

 Theakston lived for about ten years in Wings Place, a Tudor mansion in Ditchling, East Sussex.
 Theakston married Sophie Siegle in Ditchling on 15 September 2007, and they live in west London.
 They have two children.
-He was previously romantically linked to socialite Lady Victoria Hervey, actor Joely Richardson, and models Erin O'Connor and Sophie Dahl.
+He was previously romantically linked to socialite Lady Victoria Hervey, singer Natalie Appleton, actress Joely Richardson, and models Erin O'Connor and Sophie Dahl.

 He is a keen fencer and competed for Sussex in 1985.
 As captain of Ditchling Cricket Club, Theakston was a member of the first cricket team from England to play the Afghan cricket team in Kabul.

 He is a member of Mensa, a Patron of Humanists UK and a supporter of Brighton & Hove Albion.

+In September 2024, Theakston announced that he had been diagnosed with stage I laryngeal cancer, but revealed that the prognosis was "very positive".
+He finished treatment in January 2025, and has since made a full recovery.